harrytruman/elk-ansible/README.md

-# ELK + Ansible Tower
+# ELK + Ansible

-## Deploy an ELK stack ready to create dynamic inventories from Ansible facts and Tower job results
+## Deploy an ELK stack ready to create dynamic inventories from Ansible facts and AAP job results

-This role will install and configure an ELK cluster to be used as a search engine and inventory CMDB for Ansible Tower.
+This role will install and configure an ELK cluster to be used as a search engine and inventory CMDB for Ansible.
 Once Tower is configured to send logs to ELK, you'll have the ability to quickly and easily search past jobs.

 You can search logs/facts to:
   1. Validate changes